ghutchis/lamarck/geneticAl/README.txt

 Running the Genetic Algorithm
 =============================
-0. Make a library of monomers:
+0. Make a library of monomers to include in the screening:
     a.
 The library should be a txt file with one monomer per line, such as shown: c(s1)c(S(=O)(=O)C=C2)c2c1
         c(s1)c(OCCCO2)c2c1